-4. This SSA is effective for audits of financial statements for periods ending on or after 15 December 2013.
+4. This SSA is effective for audits of financial statements for periods beginning on or after 1 January 2023.

 Objective

 5. The objective of the auditor is to communicate appropriately to those charged with governance and management deficiencies in internal control that the auditor has identified during the audit and that, in the auditor's professional judgment, are of sufficient importance to merit their respective attentions.